-There is a 42-acre office development known as Ravinia to the northeast of the subject site.
+The 42-acre Ravinia office development is to the northeast of the subject site.
 Zoned Office-Institutional (O-I), this development incorporates 1.6 million square feet of office space within three office buildings, and a 500-room hotel.
 Immediately across Ashford Dunwoody Road to the west of the subject property lies Commercial (C-1) zoning districts that include the Perimeter Mall and several strip mall shopping centers.